 If you are a new patient, who will be visiting one of our clinics, please take the time to fill out the New Patient Demographic form below.
 Our goal is to save you valuable time during your visit, so by completing the form prior to your visit, you can help us help you.
 We look forward to seeing you in one of our clinics soon.

-- Download Notice of Privacy Practices
+- Download Notice Health Information Practices

 - Download New Patient Demographic Form Set